Emergency Services

 Solution

-To meet the client’s requirements, we built a synthetic face generation tool leveraging advanced computer vision techniques using generative AI.
-We used an open-source model as the foundation and built a custom prompt generation engine in Python to guide the creation of realistic, diverse mugshots.
+Butterfly Data developed a synthetic face generation tool leveraging generative AI techniques.
+The solution utilised an open-source model as the foundation, incorporating a custom Python-based prompt generation engine to guide the creation of realistic, diverse mugshots.

 Impact